-- 87. A tax practitioner can avoid IRS penalty relating to a tax return position: - A. only if the position has a more likely than not chance of being sustained by the IRS or courts. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is not substantial authority to support the position. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of the above.
+- 87. A tax practitioner can avoid IRS penalty relating to a tax return position: - A. only if the position has a more likely than not chance of being sustained by the IRS or courts. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is not substantial authority to support the position. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.

+AACSB: Reflective Thinking

+AICPA: BB Critical Thinking

+AICPA: FN Risk analysis

+Accessibility: Keyboard Navigation

+Blooms: Analyze

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties
+Learning Objective: 02-07 Identify taxpayer and tax professional penalties.

+Level of Difficulty: 3 Haro